roberiacono/riaco-was-this-helpful/README.txt

 == Description ==

-This plugin adds a simple "Was this helpful?" feedback box at the end of your posts, allowing users to give a quick thumbs-up or thumbs-down.
-The feedback is stored in the database and can be viewed in the admin post list.
+This plugin adds a simple "Was this helpful?" feedback box at the end of your posts/pages, allowing users to provide feedback on whether they found a post or page helpful.
+It includes the following features:

+- Display a "Was This Helpful" box on posts and pages.
+- Select which post types (posts and pages) the feedback box should appear on.
+- Option to disable the feedback box on specific posts or pages.
+- Sort posts and pages by percentage of positive feedback

+**PRO Version Features:**

+- Display the "Was This Helpful" box on custom post types.
+- Additional settings for advanced customization.

 == Installation ==